- Tom Bogan, Chairman of the Board, Black Duck

 As COO and General Partner at Flagship Ventures, Harry is responsible for the operational management of Flagship's VentureLabsTM unit, serves as a member of Flagship's investment committee, and oversees the firm's financial operations and LP relations/fundraising.
 He was a board member of Accuri Cytometers prior to its successful sale to Becton Dickinson.
 He also plays a role as board member or advisor to select portfolio companies and is currently a board member of Celexion, Seahorse Bioscience, Seventh Sense Biosystems, Tangent Medical Technologies, Inc. and T2 Biosystems.

-Doug is a software industry veteran, serial CEO and entrepreneur.
+Doug Levin is currently the founder and CEO of Quant5, a predictive analytics company based in Cambridge, MA.
+He is a software industry veteran, serial CEO and entrepreneur.
 Before Black Duck, Doug served as the CEO of MessageMachines and X-Collaboration Software Corporation, two VC-backed companies based in Boston.
 From 1995 to 1999, he worked as an interim executive or consultant to CMGI Direct, IBM/Lotus Development Corporation, Oracle Software Corporation and several other software companies.
 From 1987 to 1995, Doug held various senior management positions with Microsoft Corporation including heading up worldwide licensing for corporate purchases of non-OEM Microsoft software products.